NZWANG/Neural-MCRL/README.md

 5. Grootswagers T, Zhou I, Robinson A K, et al. Human EEG recordings for 1,854 concepts presented in rapid serial visual presentation streams[J].
 Scientific Data, 2022, 9(1): 3.

 ## Citation
+If you find our work helpful to your research, we would appreciate a citation:
 ```bibtex
 @article{li2024neural,
   title={Neural-MCRL: Neural Multimodal Contrastive Representation Learning for EEG-based Visual Decoding},